Brandon Lowe Player Props: Rays vs. Red Sox

-Brandon Lowe -- 2-for-4 with a double, a home run and an RBI in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Chris Sale on the mound, on April 12 at 6:40 PM ET.
+The Tampa Bay Rays and Brandon Lowe, who went 0-for-1 last time out, battle Corey Kluber and the Boston Red Sox at Tropicana Field, Thursday at 1:10 PM ET.

-He racked up two extra-base hits in his most recent game (2-for-4 with a double, a home run and an RBI) against the Red Sox.
+He had a hitless performance in his previous game (0-for-1) against the Red Sox.

 Brandon Lowe Game Info & Props vs. the Red Sox